Dene33/amazon-hidden-site-hunter/README.md

 # amazon-hidden-site-hunter

 This project downloads and processes Sentinel-2 imagery and various DEM products for user-defined bounding boxes.
-The pipeline assumes each bbox falls entirely within a single Sentinel-2 MGRS tile.

-If a bbox spans multiple tiles, only a portion of the imagery would be fetched leading to cropped results.
-The pipeline now checks for this condition and stops with an error when the AOI extends beyond the bounds of the selected tile.
+If a bbox spans multiple Sentinel-2 tiles only the portion that lies inside the available tile will be downloaded.
+The pipeline logs a message in this case and continues processing with the partial data.
+Try adjusting `max_cloud` or the `time_start`/`time_end` values if full coverage is required.
-Split large AOIs into smaller bboxes that match individual Sentinel-2 tiles to ensure complete coverage.